How to Clean Your Shower

-What we have come to realize about showers is that the actual age of the shower doesn’t determine how the shower looks.
+What we have come to realize about showers and bathrooms is that the actual age of the shower doesn’t necessarily determine how it looks.
 What makes a difference is how well the shower is cared for.
 If you want to keep your shower looking like new, these tips and tricks will help you.

 Daily Shower Care - 4 Things to Remember

 The efficient way to keep the bathroom clean and shiny is daily upkeep.
 The most important thing is to wipe off excess water from the bathroom after every use to reduce soap scum and keep water spots from appearing.

 - Wipe down the shower set with a soft dry towel.